-Distribution: Ranging throughout Washington; British Columbia south to Oregon, east to Montana.
+Distribution: Occurring in or near forested areas on both sides of the Cascades crest in Washington; British Columbia to Oregon, east to Montana.

 Habitat: Open to rather dense woods, low to mid-elevations in the mountains.

 Twining vines, sometimes climbing to 6 m., with hollow twigs that are glaucous when young.

 Leaves opposite, glabrous except for a few marginal hairs, strongly glaucous beneath, sub-sessile, broadly elliptic, 4-10 cm. long and 2-5.5 cm. wide, one or more of the pairs at the end of each twig grown together at the base.